 with high probability.
 Here $\tCNN$ is a coefficient depending on the eigen-decay of the NTK. \end{corollary} Corollary \ref{cor:cntk_regret} implies that while regret for both algorithms grows at the same rate with $T$, \cntkalg potentially outperforms \ntkalg.
 This claim is investigated on the online \mnist classification task in Figure \ref{fig:cnnplot} in Appendix \ref{app:experiments}. \paragraph{\cnnalg} Here we adopt the structure of \nnalg and replace the previously used deep fully-connected network by a 2-layer convolutional network.
 We show that under the same setting as in \cref{thm:nucbregret}, for each $T$, there exists a 2-layer CNN with a sufficiently large number of channels, such that the Sup variant of \cnnalg satisfies the same $\mathcal{O}(T^{(2d-1)/2d})$ regret rate. \begin{theorem} Let $\delta \in (1, 0)$.
 Suppose $f$ lies in the RKHS of $\cntk$ with $\norm{f}_\cntk \leq B$.
 Set $J>1$ and $\beta_t = 2\log( 2T|\mathcal{A}|/\delta)$ constant.
 For any $T\geq 1$, there exists $m$ such that if $\eta = C(LmT+m\sigma^2)^{-1}$ with some universal constant $C$, then with probability greater than $1-\delta$, \supcnnalg satisfies,

-\end{theorem} The main ingredient in the proof of \cref{thm:cnnucbregret} is Lemma~\ref{lem:neuralvalko1_conv}, a convolutional variant of Lemma~\ref{lem:gd_gp}.
+\end{theorem} The main ingredient in the proof of \cref{thm:cnnucbregret} is a convolutional variant of Lemma~\ref{lem:gd_gp} (Lemma~\ref{lem:neuralvalko1_conv}).
 We prove that a 2-layer CNN trained with gradient descent on the $\ell_2$ regularized loss can approximate the posterior mean of a GP with CNTK covariance, calculated from noisy rewards.
 To this end, we show that training $f_{\text{CNN}}(\vx; \vtheta)$ with gradient descent causes a small change in the network parameters $\vtheta$ and the gradient vector $\nabla_\vtheta f_{\text{CNN}}(\vx; \vtheta)$.
 Appendix \ref{app:thm6proof} presents the complete proof.
-Comparing \cref{thm:nucbregret} and \cref{thm:cnnucbregret}, aside from the assumption on $m$ being milder in the former, it is clear that the regrets for both algorithms grow at the same rate with $T$.
+Comparing \cref{thm:nucbregret} and \cref{thm:cnnucbregret}, the assumption on $m$ is milder in the former, but the regrets for both algorithms grow at the same rate with $T$.
 We do not expect this rate to hold for convolutional networks whose depth is greater than two.
-In particular, deeper CNNs are no longer $\gC_d$-invariant, and our analysis for \cnnalg relies on this property for translating the analysis from the fully-connected setting to the convolutional case.
+In particular, deeper CNNs are no longer $\gC_d$-invariant, and our analysis for \cnnalg relies on this property for translating the results from the fully-connected setting to the convolutional case.
 Although the growth rate with $T$ has remained the same, the coefficients in the regret bounds are improved for the convolutional counterparts by a factor of $d^{(d-1)/2d}$.
-The following corollary presents this observation. \begin{corollary} \looseness -1 Under the RKHS assumption and provided that the CNN used in \supcnnalg has enough channels, with high probability, this algorithm satisfies
+The next corollary presents this observation. \begin{corollary} Under the RKHS assumption and provided that the CNN used in \supcnnalg has enough channels, with high probability, this algorithm satisfies

-\end{corollary} To our knowledge, Corollary~\ref{cor:cnn_regret} establishes the first sublinear regret bound for contextual bandits based on convolutional neural networks.
+\end{corollary} Corollary~\ref{cor:cnn_regret} establishes the first sublinear regret bound for convolutional contextual bandits.
+Concurrent to our work, \citet{ban2021convolutional} give a $\gO(\gamma_T\sqrt{T})$ regret bound for a UCB-inspired algorithm that employs a CNN which has differentiable activation functions with Lipschitz derivatives.
+This bound suffers from an issue similar to the other works concerning neural contextual bandits, as the growth rate of $\gamma_T$ for the smooth CNN is not taken into account.